harisqazi1/Cybersecurity/README.md

 # Cybersecurity Document v2 (In-Progress) - 11/4/2020
 This is meant to assist people looking for entry level Cybersecurity jobs and learn hacking skills.
 Meant to be a Swiss Army Knife for looking for Entry-level jobs (expanding to full cybersecurity in the near future).
 A work in progress, so if you see mistakes, please mention it in the "Issues" section.

-NOTE: I DO NOT OWN ANY OF OF THIS INFORMATION.
+NOTE: I DO NOT OWN ANY OF THIS INFORMATION.
 THIS IS JUST MEANT TO BE A COMPILATION OF VARIOUS RESOURCES.
 SOURCES ON THE BOTTOM.

 ## Table of contents
 * [Foothold Job Titles](#entry-level-job-titles-not-cybersecurity-per-se-but-for-getting-a-foothold-in-the-industry)